browserengineering/book/book/animations.md

 display list.
 That's the case here, because the only difference between frames is the `SaveLayer`, which is in the draw display list.

 A browser can choose what composited layers to create however it wants.
-Typically visual effects like opacity are very fast to execute on a GPU, but *paint commands* that draw shapes---in our browser, `DrawText`, `DrawRect`, `DrawRRect`, and `DrawLine`---can be slower.[^many] Since it's the visual effects that are typically animated, this means browsers usually leave animated visual effects in the draw display list and move paint commands into composited layers.
+Typically visual effects like opacity are very fast to execute on a GPU, but *paint commands* that draw shapes---in our browser, `DrawText`, `DrawRect`, `DrawRRect`, and `DrawLine`---can be slower.[^many] Since it's the visual effects that are typically animated, this means browsers usually leave animated visual effects in the draw display list and move everything else into composited layers.
 Of course, in a real browser, hardware capabilities, GPU memory, and application data all play into these decisions, but the basic idea of compositing is the same no matter what goes where.

 [^many]: And there are usually a lot more of them to execute.